-- When living with friends share the cost of living by set up a kitty for essentials such as tea, milk, coffee, toilet roll etc.
+- When living with friends share the cost of living by setting up a kitty for essentials such as tea, milk, coffee, toilet roll etc.

 - Supermarkets often reduce items at the end of the day – check to see if you can freeze items and stock up.